-Great Blue Heron Attempts to Retrieve Frozen Fish
+Great Blue Heron Tries to Reach a Frozen Fish

 Witnessing this Heron persistently trying to retrieve the frozen shad provided a fascinating glimpse into the challenges birds and fish face during winter months.
 It exemplified the drive of wildlife to take advantage of any potential food source, no matter how difficult it is to obtain.